hecal3/vim-leader-guide/README.md

 "call leaderGuide#populate_dictionary("<Space>", "g:lmap")
 ```

-You can hook in the guide for every prefix.
+---

+It is possible to call the guide for keys other than `leader`:
-A description dictionary is not strictly necessary.
+A description dictionary is not necessary.

 ```vim
 nnoremap <localleader> :LeaderGuide  ','<CR>